apurvmishra99/NumPy-Matplotlib/README.md

 Jupyter notebook containing a tutorial on how to use NumPy and Matplotlib.

 ## Requirements
-Python 3 is required to run this. (n/b: Python 3.8 seems to break Jupyter Notebook at the moment.)
+Python 3 is required to run this. (n/b: Python 3.8 for Windows seems to break Jupyter Notebook at the moment.)

 ## How to run
 ### If you do have Jupyter Notebook